 3 credits.
 Course presents an overview of the fundamental components of organization development.
 Case studies are discussed and analyzed to demonstrate the fundamental components of OD.
 Practical skills and approaches are studied, such as change techniques and strategies, influence methods in dealing with leaders and consulting/learning models.
 Focus of course helps students implement successful learning or change programs in their organization.
 Topics of discussion include developing sponsorship, action research methods, survey feedback approaches, and dealing with conflict.
 Prerequisites: ODL 650 and 655 or Permission from Director.

-ODL 750 Change Leader: Facilitating Change (Residency)
+ODL 750 Change Leader: Facilitating Change (Advanced Course)

 ODL 785 Advanced Seminar